-- stored between uses in a clean, sealable paper bag or breathable container.
-Carefully fold face coverings so that the outer surface is held inward and against itself. - When soiled, cloth face coverings should be properly laundered, with regular clothing detergent.
-Cloth face coverings should be replaced immediately if they are soiled, damaged (e.g. ripped, punctured), or visibly contaminated. - Disposable masks should be placed in the trash if they are soiled, damaged (e.g., stretched ear loops, torn or punctured material), or difficult to breathe through.
+- Keep face coverings/disposable masks stored in a paper bag when not in use. - Cloth face coverings may not be used more than one day at a time.
+Cloth face coverings should be properly laundered, with regular clothing detergent, before first use and after each shift.
+Cloth face coverings should be replaced immediately if they are soiled, damaged (e.g. ripped, punctured), or visibly contaminated. - Disposable masks must not be used for more than one day and should be placed in the trash after your shift or if it is soiled, damaged (e.g., stretched ear loops, torn or punctured material), or visibly contaminated.